RetroFlux-CN/COMP2211/README.md

 git clone https://github.com/CriticalLine/COMP2211.git
 ```

+## Development

+Welcome to add the latest course's materials or your note/idea about this course.

 ## License

 Course materials are for educational purposes only.
 Unauthorized distribution is prohibited.
 All rights reserved by **HKUST** and the course instructors.
 Please refer to the `LICENSE` and `LICENSE_additional` files for more details.